-Begin by opening the Chief Architect plan in which you would like to create a polyline solid with an arc or select File> New Plan from the menu to open a new plan.
+Begin by opening the Chief Architect plan or select File> New Plan from the menu to open a new plan.

-If you would like the curve of the arc to be oriented vertically, select 3D> Create Orthographic View .
+If you would like the curve of the arc to be oriented vertically, select 3D> Create Orthographic View>Cross Section/Elevation .
 Otherwise, remain in floor plan view and proceed to step 3.

-Select CAD> Arc> Draw Arc from the menu, then click and drag an arc of the approximate size needed.
+Select CAD> Arcs> Draw Arc from the menu, then click and drag an arc of the approximate size needed.
 There is no need to worry about precision at this time.

 Click on the arc to select it, then click the Open Object edit button.

 On the Arc panel of the Arc Specification dialog, specify the desired attributes of the arc.
 The following describes how the arc in this example was created:

 The start and end points of the arc were set when it was drawn, with the wall edges used as references.
 In this case, the Start Y and End Y values should be the same; if they are not, lock either the Start or the End of the arc at the upper left corner of the dialog and change the value that is available for editing on the right side.

 With either the Start or the End still locked, specify the desired Arc Radius of the arc on the left side of the dialog, then press the Tab key on your keyboard to update the information in the dialog without closing it.